zephyr/latex-keyboard/README.markdown

 The option `--shell-escape` *is needed* here!

-Currently, there’s a strange problem with the makefile under TeXLife – please compile by hand instead:
+Currently, there’s a strange problem with the makefile under TeX Live – please compile by hand instead:

 ### Fast by hand